 BLODGET CANYON OVERLOOK

-The Bitterroot Valley is chock-full of drainages from the Bitterroot Mountain range and boasts miles upon miles of hiking trails.
+The Bitterroot Mountains offer miles upon miles of hiking trails.
 One of the most popular and picturesque is Blodget Canyon Overlook, near Hamilton.
-While there are many hikes up Blodget Canyon, the overlook is an easy 3-mile round-trip hike that dishes up spectacular views of the surrounding peaks with little elevation gain and benches along the way to rest.
+While there are many hikes up Blodget Canyon, the overlook is an easy 3-mile round-trip hike that features spectacular views of the surrounding peaks with little elevation gain and benches along the way to rest.
+Take the whole family on this easy Western Montana hike.
+Go with a guide— Bitterroot Backpacking offers a multitude of hiking options in the Bitterroot Valley.

-EDDY PEAK LOOKOUT
+STAR PEAK LOOKOUT

 MOUNT SENTINEL

 Forestry Club students hiked Mount Sentinel in 1908 with stones to shape the symbol “M” to represent the University of Montana.
+Photo: Andy Austin

 DOLLAR LAKE LOOP